Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/4-translate-text.md

 	_Extracting text from a photo_

-Repeat this process with other photos to gauge the Translator Text API's ability to translate text you submit to it.
+Repeat this process with other photos to gauge the Translator Text API's ability to translate text submitted to it.